naacl-org/naacl-2021-website/README.md

 If you fork this repository, the following files are the ones to pay attention to in order to create content for the website:

 - `_pages/xxx.md` : The markdown files contain the main contents of the different web pages of the website.
-Please note that once you work, you would need to move the already existing .md files out into a different folder so that old pages do not get rendered into the new website.
+Please note that once you fork, you would need to move the already existing .md files out into a different folder so that old pages do not get rendered into the new website.

 - `downloads/` : Contains files that can be downloaded from the website.